JingjingYaoJerry/MMConvQA-Visualizer/README.md

     * **Tables**: Reconstructing tables from the source `...tables.jsonl` file, highlighting the specific cells cited as evidence.
     * **Text**: Showing the full text passage cited as evidence.
 * **Multi-Answer & Multi-Evidence Supporting**: Appropriately handling cases where a single question has multiple answers, or an answer is supported by multiple multimodal evidences.
-* **Interactive Q-I Analysis**: Integrating the `clip-vit-large-patch14` CLIP model to provide similarity scores between a question and its associated image evidence, offering insights into text-image alignment.
+* **Interactive Q-I Analysis**: Integrating the `clip-vit-large-patch14` CLIP model to provide naive similarity scores between a question and its associated image evidence, offering insights into text-image alignment.
+* **Image Evidences' Ranking**: Rank all image evidence instances in the current conversation by their CLIP similarity to the question, highlighting the position of the correct evidence image.

 ---